arpitsr97/DataStructures/README.md

 # DataStructures
-These are the problems from data structures
+These are the problems from data structures and algorithms